earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 - 📘 [Use Cases](/docs/USE_CASES.md): Real-world Edge AI applications in factories, vehicles, and smart cities
 - 🤝 [Contributing Guide](/docs/CONTRIBUTING.md): How to get involved and contribute to this project

 ---

-## 🤝 Sales + Technical Collaboration

-This starter kit aligns with Sintrones’ efforts to:
-- Support system integrators and OEMs with demo-ready tools
-- Collaborate on R&D and proof-of-concepts
-- Promote industrial AI adoption across SEA & global markets

-Use it as a base to build your own PoC, integrate with Odoo IoT, or contribute modules!

----